-Program for Homeless Students Model Policy [required]123
+Program for Homeless Students Policy

-The Governing Board of Lee A. Tolbert Community Academy adopts the following policy effective on that date that the policy is adopted by the Board.
+The Governing Board of Momentum Academy adopts the following policy effective on that date that the policy is adopted by the Board.

-Lee A. Tolbert Community Academy recognizes that homelessness alone should not be a sufficient reason to separate students from the mainstream school environment.
-Therefore, the Lee A. Tolbert Community Academy in accordance with state and federal law (Title VII-B of the McKinney-Vento Homeless Assistance Act, as amended by the Every Student Succeeds Act) and the Missouri State Plan for Homeless Children and Youth, will give special attention to ensure that homeless children in the LEA have access to free, appropriate public education.
+The Momentum Academy recognizes that homelessness alone should not be a sufficient reason to separate students from the mainstream school environment.
+Therefore, the Momentum Academy, in accordance with state and federal law (Title VII-B of the McKinney-Vento Homeless Assistance Act, as amended by the Every Student Succeeds Act) and the Missouri State Plan for Homeless Children and Youth, will give special attention to ensure that homeless children in the LEA have access to free, appropriate public education.